ehalme/ID2223-lab2/README.md

    - Use advanced scaling techniques like dynamic RoPE to improve long-sequence handling.

 3. **Regularization**:
-   - Apply techniques like dropout or weight decay during fine-tuning to prevent overfitting.
+   - Apply techniques like dropout during fine-tuning to prevent overfitting.

 4. **Quantization & Format**:
    - Experiment with mixed precision or 8-bit quantization to improve efficiency while maintaining accuracy.